Anmolbhati30/bookmark-manager/README.md

 As a busy user,
 so that I can keep track all my browser tabs,
 I want to see all my bookmarks.

+As a busy user,
+so that I can keep track of new interesting links,
+I want to add new bookmarks.
 ```

 ## Domain Models